SeduceProject/piseduce_doc/_posts/administration/2020-04-24-user-management.md

 ![alt User Management](/img/admin_user_management.png# bordered)

-From this page, administrators can see :
+From this page, administrators can see:
 * In the *User Pending Requests* section, the users who are waiting for the validation of their account by administrators.
 The *Email* column indicates whether or not the email has been verified.
 * In the *Authorized Users* section, the users who are authorized to log in the resource manager.
 These users can deploy